 An explicit dependency creates a solid arrow in the canvas.

 How to create an implicit dependency or property binding

 Sometimes, a resource property needs a value found in a property of another resource.
 For example, a backup server might need the operating system image of the database server that is being backed up, so the database server must exist first.

-Also called an implicit dependency, a property binding controls build order by waiting until the needed property is available before deploying the dependent resource.
-You add a property binding using the code editor.
+Also called a property binding, an implicit dependency controls build order by waiting until the needed property is available before deploying the dependent resource.
+You add an implicit dependency using the code editor.

 - Edit the dependent resource, adding a property that identifies the resource and property that must exist first.